 Which is why CRM Idol exists.

 What makes this even more interesting is the process leading up to the demo.
-As a contestant, you have the option of choosing a mentor who will be assigned from the list of extended judges.
+As a contestant, you have the option of choosing to be mentored who will be assigned from the list of extended judges.
 This is a great opportunity to not only learn how to demo to influencers, but, if you and the mentor are agreeable, to get a take on the market, or advice on a business model – a true learning experience unlike any other.

-Forty companies from the Americas (United States, Canada, Central and South America) and up to 30 from the remaining continents will be chosen as the contestants.
-After a semi-final round, 4 from the Americas and 3 from the rest of the continents will be chosen to compete in the last round.
+Twenty five companies from around the world will be chosen as the contestants.
+This year for the first time, it will be an honor (we hope) to be chosen even as a contestant – and a lot more difficult than in past years, which is why we are limiting it to 25 contestants.
+After a semi-final round, 5 finalists will be chosen to compete in the last round.
 Each of the finalists will be REQUIRED to do a five-minute or less video about their company and the product.
 Not a repeat of the demo but a video.
 Note we used the word REQUIRED here.
 Let me put it this way.
 If you make the finals and don't do the video, we will publicly skewer your company.
 Know why?
 Because our judges are giving up what little free time they actually have in a summer and into the fall to do this and it will take us 4 hours a day for several months to do it.
 So if you can't or won't put in the effort to do the video, don't bother to apply.
 Seriously.
 We're trying to help out here and we want you guys all to succeed, but it's a two way street.

 Okay, with that rant out of the way; once the finalists are chosen and the videos done, they will be posted online in multiple media outlets.
 They will be voted on in two ways: